-At the turn of the century, the city, town, and village governments of the day saw the value of strength in numbers.
+At the turn of the century, the city, town and village governments of the day saw the value of strength in numbers.
 They wanted to collectively work with the provincial government and express their needs and desires for legislative and financial services.

-The seeds of the Union of Saskatchewan Municipalities (our name would later change to the Saskatchewan Urban Municipalities Association) were sown in the same year Saskatchewan officially became a province, and we held our first convention in 1906.
+The seeds of the Union of Saskatchewan Municipalities (later changed to the Saskatchewan Urban Municipalities Association (SUMA)) were sown in the same year Saskatchewan officially became a province, and we held our first convention in 1906.
 Mayor Peter McAra, Jr., of the City of Regina, was SUMA's first president.

-The Association has been in continuous operation since that time, serving the needs of member councils by maintaining and improving the strength of local government.
+The organization has been in continuous operation since that time, serving the needs of member councils by maintaining and improving the strength of local government.

 In 1967, the Board of Directors wanted to strengthen and empower SUMA to better serve our members.
-In April of 1967, an act of the legislature incorporated the Association and gave us powers to help us meet our objectives more effectively.
+In April of 1967, an act of the legislature incorporated the association and gave us powers to help us meet our objectives more effectively.

-Today, we represent more than 440 urban governments in Saskatchewan.
-"Urban" means cities to many people, but SUMA also represents our province's towns, villages, resort villages, and northern municipalities.
+Today, we represent 443 hometown governments in Saskatchewan.
+Municipalities of Saskatchewan represents 16 cities, 149 towns, 229 villages, 36 resort villages, and 13 northern municipalities.
 We are the voice of Saskatchewan's hometowns, where people find and make communities and connections.
 We build those connections through our work.